frainfreeze/studying/home/readme.md

 # home
-This academic year I'm primarily focused on learning C++ and python in more depth and basics of DS&A. Lua and clojure are waiting for summer holidays/next year/after uni(?).
+Considering programing languages this academic year I'm primarily focused on learning C++ and expanding my previous python knowledge in more depth.
+I am also going to learn basics of DS&A and implement them in both c++ and python.
 I prefer books over video lectures but it's nice to suplement my studies (at least at basic level) with few online courses.
+My detailed and more up to date learning roadmap can be found at the root of this [repository](https://github.com/frainfreeze/studying/blob/master/roadmap.txt).

 <br>